Rate this product

 Power Fit is an oscillating machine whose vibrations purportedly improve fat burning and calorie burning while exercising.
 The idea is that with a healthy diet ( not something they advertise ) and the workouts they have included, consumers can exercise while on top of the vibrating "system" and enjoy increased results.
 These increased results don't require increased work, and leave the consumer less exhausted after a workout but still healthier than before they started their new workout.

 The cost of Power Fit is $39.95 plus $29.95 shipping, for a total price of $69.9.
-Price is from As Seen on TV Commercial page: powerfitplatform.com
+This price was obtained from the As Seen on TV commercial page found at powerfitplatform.com; however, the company has since ceased selling Power Fit and has taken down the website.
+Power Fit may still be found for sale on Amazon or Ebay.

 The company claims that this tool will burn more fat and more calories compared to traditional cardiovascular exercise.